kakaoenterprise/kakaoenterprise.github.io/papers/_posts/2020-11-16-EMNLP-AttnIO.md

 The empirical evaluations on OpenDialKG dataset show the strength of At- tnIO in knowledge retrieval compared to baselines.
 AttnIO can also be trained to generate proper paths even in a more affordable setting of target super- vision.
 Lastly, we show through case study that our model enjoys from transparent interpretation of path reasoning process, and is capable of intuitively modeling knowledge exploration depending on the dialog characteristics.

 <img src="{{ site.url }}/assets/img/2020-11-16-attnio/002.png" align="center">

-[ Table 1 ] Performance of AttnIO in OpenDialKG, in comparison with baselines and ablation models.
+<em>[ Table 1 ] Performance of AttnIO in OpenDialKG, in comparison with baselines and ablation models.
 Results of the above 4 baselines (from Seq2Seq to DialKG Walker) are directly taken from Moon et al. (2019), as their code or implementation details are not available.
-Our model trained with all path supervision (AttnIO-AS) significantly outperforms all baselines.
+Our model trained with all path supervision (AttnIO-AS) significantly outperforms all baselines.</em>

 <br/>